BrownBiomechanics/Autoscoper/Documentation/tutorials/loading-and-tracking.md

 ### Saving the tracking results

 Once you are satisfied with the tracking results, you can save the tracking results by clicking the `Save Tracking` button.
 This will open a dialog where you can specify the name of the file you wish to save the tracking results to.
 The file will be saved as a `.tra` file.
 This file can be loaded back into Autoscoper at a later time by clicking the `Load Tracking` button.
-Once the file name is specified, you can click the `Ok` button and the tracking import/export dialog will open.
+Once the file name is specified, you can click the `OK` button and the tracking import/export dialog will open.
 For more information on the import/export dialog, see the [Import/Export](/user-interface.md#importexport-tracking-options) section.